curv3d/curv/docs/Theory.rst

 The isocurve at 1 bounds an "inflated" copy of the rectangle with rounded edges.
 This is an important operation that has different names in different fields.
 The inflated copy is:

-* The "rounded offset" of the rectangle, at offset 1.
-Offset is an operation in CAD modelling programs.
+* The "rounded offset" of the rectangle, at offset 1 (CAD/Computer Aided Design).
-* The Minkowski sum of the rectangle with a circle of radius 1.
+* The Minkowski sum of the rectangle with a circle of radius 1 (Geometry).
-* The dilation of the rectangle by a disk of radius 1.
-Dilation is an operation of Mathematical Morphology.
+* The dilation of the rectangle by a disk of radius 1 (Mathematical Morphology).

-Similarly, isocurves or isosurfaces at negative values correspond to Minkowski difference, or erosion from Mathematical Morphology.
+Similarly, isocurves or isosurfaces at negative values correspond to negative offsets, Minkowski difference, or erosion from Mathematical Morphology.

 ..
 If f(p) is an SDF,